mlab-lattice/lattice/docs/devel/building.md

 Lattice has a Makefile that contains a few convenience targets.

 - `make build`
-  - Builds all bazel targets, including docker images (but will not tag, export, or push them) (`bazel build //...`)
+  - Runs gazelle and builds all bazel targets, including docker images (but will not tag, export, or push them) (`bazel build //...`)
 - `make clean`
   - Clears the Bazel artifact cache (`bazel clean`)
 - `make test`